 Graviola has gained much importance because of acetogenins, a group of potential anti-cancer agents, found in this plant.

-Graviola has been purported to have a number of uses, especially therapeutic.
+Graviola has a number of uses, especially therapeutic.
 Leaves, seeds, bark, fruits and roots are the traditionally used parts of this tree.
 Listed are some of the traditional and herbal uses of this tree.

 1. Leaves are used for headaches and insomnia.
 The leaves also contain antioxidants known to fight inflammation.

 2. Cooked leaves, applied topically, fight rheumatism and abscesses.
 In certain regions of Brazil, the oil of the leaves and unripe fruit is mixed with olive oil and used externally for neuralgia, rheumatism, and arthritis pain.